c128lib/Reference/Vdc.md

 pixels represented by %0 bits in the pattern definition for the character in each screen position.
-For graphic mode with attribute memory disabled, the value here determines the color °f all pixels represented by %0 bits in the bitmap.
+For graphic mode with attribute memory disabled, the value here determines the color of all pixels represented by %0 bits in the bitmap.
 The correspondence between register value and background color is as shown in Table 8-5.
 For graphic mode with attribute memory enabled, the value here determines the color of the screen